 - UDAChecksumSupport [on|off]

-(optional) Causes checksums to be stored within UDAs so that the checksum can be recalled later without bringing the file back from tape.
+(optional) Causes checksums to be stored within UDAs so that the checksum can be retrieved later without recalling the file from tape.
 It is recommended that you set this option to

-onto avoid uncessary tape recalls.
+onto avoid unnecessary tape recalls.
 The default is